kolaczyn/typing-test/README.md

 1. Autofocus the input after you click the restart button.
 1. The logo looks weird on mobile
 1. Change the color of input field if it's inactive
+1. Add random typos in the Logo, which can sometimes get corrected